joebobmiles/joebobmiles/README.md

 # Hi there 👋

-My name is Joseph Miles, you're friendly neighborhood hacker 👨‍💻.
+My name is Joseph Miles, your friendly neighborhood hacker 👨‍💻.

 ## 🔭 I’m currently working on ...